adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** In Cut The Mustard lingo, it simply doesn't cut it.

-At this point some might say "I don't want to know about all these browser problems, that's what libraries are for aren't they?
-I am an application developer, not a library developer".
+At this point some might say they don't want to know about all these browser problems, as libraries take care of this for them.
+They might even portray themselves as application developers, but just because responsibility is abdicated, doesn't mean the problem isn't there.

-The idea of abstractions are good, the idea of several abstractions AKA a library is also good.
-But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance the Javascript portion of your application and your users will suffer for it.
+The idea of abstractions are good, the idea of several abstractions i.e. a library, is also good.
+But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance your application and your users and the business you work for will suffer for it.

-At the very least, it is beneficial to be able to spot a bad script (or library), one that doesn't even attempt to degrade gracefully in the face of danger, so that you can steer clear or be conscious of these non-ideal decisions.
+At the very least, it is beneficial to be able to spot bad Javascript.
+Particulary the kind that doesn't even attempt to degrade gracefully in the face of danger.
+This way you can steer clear or at the very least be conscious of making such a decision.

 ## How do I build a library like this?